Skip to main content

 Written by ZOE

-First, it is important to note that time restricted eating is not for everyone.
+First, it is important to note that time-restricted eating is not for everyone.
 We see it as another diet & lifestyle lever focusing on the how we eat that you might want to try if it fits your lifestyle.
-For example, shorter eating windows may not work well if you are training heavily, doing shift work, undergoing menopause (some women report worse symptoms when fasting) etc.
+For example, shorter eating windows may not work well if you are training heavily, doing shift work, going through menopause (some women report worse symptoms when fasting) etc.

 We reviewed the published evidence and assessed the expected impact of reduced Eating Windows.
 Whilst the majority of evidence suggests that 10 h is associated with the greatest improvements in health, we appreciate that this may not be a feasible target for everybody.
 We have therefore concluded that aiming for Eating Windows that are around 8 to 12 hours each day should lead to health benefits such as improved weight management, energy levels, gut microbiome, and cardio-metabolic health, whilst also removing some of the potential restrictiveness of a 10 h window.